 Nothing builds trust like good results

 Results are the third major building block of trust after customer orientation and competence.
 What could be more convincing than a series of successful references?
-The best way to communicate them varies depending on the industry.
-If you are currently planning a website relaunch and have not yet deployed this module on your website, you should definitely do so.
+The best way to communicate these varies from industry to industry.
+If you have just Website relaunch and you haven't used this module on your website yet, you should definitely do so.

 What are relevant results?